Here’s a twenty-something finance journalist’s guide to saving money in your twenties.

 Really, the best way to save money is to keep track of where it’s going in the first place.
 After all, how can you decide where to make cuts on spending if you don’t know where your money is being spent?

 You want to make a list of all your monthly expenses, like rent, bills, groceries, and any subscriptions and debt payments you have.
 Once you have a clear idea of how much you’re spending in a typical month, you can identify any problem areas you may have.
-For example, you may have a habit of ordering expensive takeout or spending too much money on Ubers.
+For example, you may have a habit of wracking up too much Afterpay debt or spending too much money on Ubers (like this gal).